List of MIS Reports Made by IE Department in Garment Factories

-Daily Reports
+List of Daily Production Reports

-• Line, Factory and group efficiency report
+• Factory efficiency report

-• Factory wise running style Costing report
+• Factory-wise running style Costing report

 • Daily factory KPI report

-• Line, factory and group WIP report
+• Line WIP report

 • Individual cutting and finishing efficiency/Performance report includes helpers and checker

-Also Read: Tips for Making Daily Production Report Quickly
+Also Read | Tips for Making a Daily Production Report Quickly

-Weekly Reports
+List of Weekly MIS Reports

 • Consolidated weekly production against planned

-• Consolidated weekly efficiency against planned
+• Consolidated weekly efficiency against the planned

 • Consolidated weekly Line WIP report